 Residential developments in Hackney

 When it comes to choosing where to live, young professionals especially can take their pick from smart new-build properties.
 For those who like to be in the thick of it, Dalston Curve is a great option.
-This 106-strong apartment collection can be found on Dalston’s Kingsland High Street, fringed by vintage shops, Vietnamese restaurants and reliable transport links.
+This 106-strong apartment collection can be found on Dalston’s Kingsland High Street.
+Fringed by vintage shops, Vietnamese restaurants and also, reliable transport links.

 “The location is great in between Dalston Kingsland and Dalston Junction stations.
 Dalston is a really fun place to live with amazing restaurants, bars, cafes etc. When you just want a quiet evening, the sound insulation keeps out the buzz so the building quality is good.
 The same goes for heat insulation – it’s toasty in the winter!
 There’s a lovely roof garden round the back and residents are very friendly.” – Anonymous, verified resident at Dalston Curve

 On the same road as Dalston Curve there’s FiftySevenEast, a Taylor Wimpey property managed by Cushman & Wakefield.
-This stylish tower is next to Dalston Kingsland station, and it’s got design-led apartments and a front lobby inspired by Hackney’s street art.
+This stylish tower is next to Dalston Kingsland station.
+With design-led apartments and also, a front lobby inspired by Hackney’s street art.
+A great place to rent in Hackney.

 “Well built.
 Good design.
 I was looking for an apartment that is close to the city but still provides a good balance of life in east London.
 The development provides excellent quality living.
 Management have been quick to deal with any snags or issues.” – Anonymous, verified resident at FiftySevenEast

-Aitch Group’s Bagel Factory is another development to consider – this one’s right next door to Hackney Wick station, and the area’s waterfront pubs and bars.
+Aitch Group’s Bagel Factory is another development to consider renting in Hackney – this one’s right next door to Hackney Wick station, and the area’s waterfront pubs and bars.